colinsongf/DBPedia/README.md

 In order to keep the complexity of the solution to a reasonable level, I assume that only these 2 questions are supported by the software and that other questions will have to be coded or defined manually.

-1. Parse the question using regular expressions
+1.1 Parse the question using regular expressions

 The goal is to identify the different parts of the sentence using regular expressions and a NLP framework.

-2. Identity recognition
+1.2 Identity recognition

 Once we can identify the words corresponding to a person (or a thing for ex), we can use DBpedia to return the page corresponding to this entry.
 We will then form a SparQL query to return the date of birth for example identified as a particular URI.

-3. Rendering of the result
+1.3 Rendering of the result

 The result of the SparQL query (JSON) is then converted into a simple string by retaining the English version only.

-Prototype code in Python (NLTK, Quepy)
+**2 Prototype code in Python (NLTK, Quepy)**

 NLTK and Quepy libraries provide a simple and elegant way to transform natural language to database queries.
 A similar approach may be implemented in Scala or Java but would take significantly longer and would fall outside the scope of this exercise.